Woady Yaloak River: Location and features

-The river is crossed by the Glenelg Highway west of Scarsdale and the Hamilton Highway at Cressy, and McMillans Bridge on the Rokewood-Skipton Road between Rokewood and Werneth.
+The river is crossed by the Glenelg Highway west of Scarsdale, the Hamilton Highway at Cressy, and McMillans Bridge on the Rokewood-Skipton Road between Rokewood and Werneth.

 Etymology

 In the Aboriginal Australian Wathawurrung language different sections of the river are given two names, Wurdi-yaluk or sometimes Wurdi-yaluk gundidj, meaning "big creek"; and Currarerer, with no defined meaning.
 Variations on the spelling of the river's name have included Wandinyallock, Wardiyallock and Worriyallock.